Skip to main content

 Granted 500 million dollars to states under Harry Hopkins (a former social worker from Iowa).
 FERA worked through state and local agencies, the constraint that had hobbled Hoover.

-What is the Civilian Conservation Corps?
+What are the Civilian Conservation Corps?

 Show answer